 TxABA Executive Council (EC)

-The 2021-2022 Executive Council consisted of President Jeffrey Dillen, Past-President Kate Johnson-Patagoc, Council Member Dr. Karen Toussaint, Council Member Jennifer Hines, Council Member Dr. Summer Gainey, Council Member Dr. Berenice de la Cruz, Senior Student Representative Jared Armshaw, and Junior Student Representative Julie Hrabal.
-TxABA welcomed a new executive director this year, Rachel Kramer who was serving as secretary-treasurer.
-Former Executive Director Dr. Zachary Morford stayed with TxABA now serving as the secretary-treasurer.
-The TxABA Executive Council continued to meet monthly to discuss strategic plan progress, monitor the budget, and discuss upcoming events, oversee TxABA Committees, approve SIGs, appoint TxABA PPG officers, and discuss current events/issues in the field.
+The 2022-2023 Executive Council consisted of President Jeffrey Dillen, President Dr. Summer Gainey, Council Member Jennifer Hines, Council Member Dr. Berenice de la Cruz, Council Member Dr. Joseph Dracobly, Council Member Dr. Leslie Neely, Senior Student Representative Julie Hrabal, Junior Student Representative Marcus Strum (non-voting), TxABA Executive Director Rachel Kramer (non-vong), and TxABA Secretary-Treasurer Dr. Zachary Morford (non-voting).
+TxABA The TxABA Executive Council continued to meet monthly to discuss strategic plan progress, monitor the budget, discuss upcoming events, oversee TxABA Committees, approve SIGs, appoint TxABA PPG officers, and discuss current events/issues in the field.

 TxABA Strategic Plan

-The TxABA Executive Council met in person in August 2021 to review progress on the TxABA Strategic Plan.
-As the pandemic continues, TxABA has adjusted Short-Term Goals while retaining Long-Term Goals: 1) Develop the organizational infrastructure for committees, special interest groups (SIGs), the executive council, and administration; 2) Refine the relationship between TxABA and the TxABA Public Policy Group (TxABA PPG); 3) Support the quality and growth of the science and practice of behavior analysis through expansion of funding opportunities for science, practice, and research, and through the expansion of service offerings beyond the annual conference; 4) Increase the visibility and awareness of behavior analysis and TxABA among the public, and; 5) TxABA will engage in activities that promote diversity, inclusion, and equity as it pertains to its members, constituents, and conference attendees.
-To summarize TxABA’s progress on Strategic Plan Goals and communicate with members, a biannual newsletter was started this year, https://bit.ly/TxABANewsJan2022.
+The TxABA Executive Council met in person in July 2022 to review progress on the TxABA Strategic Plan.
+As we grow our committees, TxABA has adjusted short-term goals while retaining long-term goals: 1) Develop the organizational infrastructure for committees, special interest groups (SIGs), the executive council, and administration; 2) Refine the relationship between TxABA and the TxABA Public Policy Group (TxABA PPG); 3) Support the quality and growth of the science and practice of behavior analysis through expansion of funding opportunities for science, practice, and research, and through the expansion of service offerings beyond the annual conference; 4) Increase the visibility and awareness of behavior analysis and TxABA among the public, and; 5) TxABA will engage in activities that promote diversity, inclusion, and equity as it pertains to its members, constituents, and conference attendees.

 TxABA Annual Conference and Awards

-TxABA hosted its 37th Annual Conference in Dallas, TX on April 21–24, 2022.
+TxABA hosted its 38th Annual Conference in San Antonio, TX on April 27-30, 2023.
 It was a hybrid conference with BehaviorLive live streaming the conference and providing asynchronous viewing for most presentations after the conference.
-TxABA expanded to include pre-conference workshops on Thursday.
-The conference consisted of eight tracks with invited presentations: two Neurodevelopmental Disorders tracks, a Professional Track, a General Track, an Education Track, a Social Issues Track, an Organization Behavior Management Track, Research Track, and Niche Areas Track.
+TxABA continued this year to offer pre-conference workshops on Thursday.
+The conference consisted of 9 tracks with all invited presentations: Neurodevelopmental Disorders Track, Neurodevelopmental Disorder Track – Adults, Professional Track, General Track, Education Track, Social Issues Track, Organization Behavior Management Track, Research Track, and Niche Areas Track.
 The Niche Areas track was new to our conference this year and the purpose is to offer presentations similar to the general track but in areas with a smaller number of behavior analysts working.
 TxABA expanded our Sunday offerings at the conference to have an interactive panel with autistic self-advocates, an event for RBTs and students, and a networking event for individuals who work with adults with neurodevelopmental disorders in Texas.
 This year we had a welcome event for students, RBTs, and first-time conference attendees to provide guidance on attending a conference.
-Thank you to everyone who made the 2022 TxABA Conference a success!
-The 38th Annual Conference will be held at the Hyatt Regency San Antonio Riverwalk on April 27–30, 2023.
+Thank you to everyone who made the 2023 TxABA Conference a success!
+The 39th Annual Conference will be held at the Royal Sonesta Houston Galleria on April 11-14, 2024.

 The TxABA PPG is the sister organization of TxABA that focuses on legislative issues and lobbying.
-The 2021-2022 TxABA PPG officers consisted of President Rany Thommen, Past-President Jeffrey Dillen, Treasurer Berenice de la Cruz, Secretary Anna Sciarillo, and Communications Mariel Cremonie-Fernandez.
-The past year the TxABA PPG focused on Medicaid funding in Texas for ABA therapy.
+The 2022-2023 TxABA PPG officers consisted of President Rany Thommen, President-Elect Mariel Cremonie-Fernandez, Treasurer Berenice de la Cruz, Secretary Anna Sciarillo, and Communications Jennifer Perry.
+The TxABA PPG was busy with their new lobbyist during the 2023 legislative session.
 For more information, please visit https://behavioranalysispu.wixsite.com/txabappg.